 A well-planned CSR strategy influences customer’s buying decisions, protects companies against scandals and generates positivity.

 A stellar reputation online is like money in the bank.
 The value just keeps compounding annually until you end up richer than you thought possible.
 One of the biggest ways companies can influence the perception of their reputation is through corporate social responsibility.
-Corporate Social Responsibility, otherwise known as CSR, is the acknowledgement that companies must be ethical players in their communities, and not just cold-blooded enterprises that maximize profits at the expense of social welfare.
-Companies that adopt CSR ethics in their day-to-day operations end up impressing their customers and their employees, and this in turn results in trusting relationship that helps create more income and opportunities.
+Corporate Social Responsibility, otherwise known as CSR, is the acknowledgment that companies must be ethical players in their communities and not just cold-blooded enterprises that maximize profits at the expense of social welfare.
+Companies that adopt CSR ethics in their day-to-day operations end up impressing their customers and their employees, and this, in turn, results in a trusting relationship that helps create more income and opportunities.
 However, leveraged correctly, CSR will help you manage your reputation online, whether it is being impacted by an in-house scandal or slanderous accusations.
 In a day and age when even one maligning tweet or review can go viral, ruining a carefully crafted corporate image in a nanosecond, it pays to put some social capital in the bank for rainy days.